-You want your learning management system (LMS) to be loved.
+You want your learning management system software (LMS) to be loved.
 You want it at the core of employee engagement.
 But after the initial buzz of implementation, it’s all gone flat.
 Despite increasingly pleading directives, the LMS languishes unloved, underutilized, and like the party’s socially awkward guest.

-At the heart of the issue are some worryingly common LMS problems.
+At the heart of the issue are some worryingly common LMS challenges.
 Understand these, and you can overcome them.
 Overcome them, and you just transformed that socially awkward guest into the guest of honor.

-Functionality was assumed, not considered
+LMS Challenge #1 – Functionality was assumed, not considered

 We’ve mentioned before; it is common for an LMS to be stuck onto the side of an HRIS system.
 When this happens, the LMS’s desired and potential functionality isn’t considered in its own right.
 The result is a compromise that negatively impacts user experience.